Bearer/bearer/docs/explanations/reports.md

 ## Data Flow Report

+- Usage: `bearer scan . --report dataflow`
+- Default format: `json`

 The data flow report breaks down the data types and associated components detected in your code.
 It highlights areas in your code that process personal and sensitive data and where this data may be exposed to third parties and databases.

 You can use this to gain more detailed insights beyond what the Privacy report offers, and build additional documentation like data catalogs.
-In the following example, we can see all the places an `Email Address` is processed by the [Bear Publishing](https://github.com/Bearer/bear-publishing) example app:
+In the following example, we can see all of the places the [Bear Publishing](https://github.com/Bearer/bear-publishing) app processes `Email Address`:

 ```json
 {